oribagim/NG-Data/README.md

 # RoutingRules
-Keeps track of on going routing rules updates
+Keeps track of on going data changes by product - routing rules, configuration, etc.